Alexander William Bourne and the Fall of Singapore

 Some 17 Russian prisoners had joined us during the last few days as they had been captured in the Northern part of Korea and they were made most welcome also.

-Presumably, the photo above was taken after they had been looked after by allied rescuers, and just before they were repatriated.
+Presumably, the photos above were taken after they had been looked after by allied rescuers, and just before they were repatriated.
 They appear to be fairly well fed by this stage, and quite well clothed.
 There are no boots made from car tyres on any of them.

 The end of the war was near as suggested by the dropping of leaflets.
 Headed "Attention Allied Prisoners", it issued instructions from Lieutenant General AC Wedemeyer, USA: